sadaszewski/modified-ttest/README.md

 ```

 # modified-ttest
-Modified t-test reimplementation from R\'s SpatialPack (paper by Dutilleul)
+Modified t-test reimplementation from R's SpatialPack (paper by Dutilleul)
 for Python

 This implementation relies almost entirely on the C code from SpatialPack: